TrollerOfHolland/flip7/README.md

 Flip7 is a card game simulation project that consists of several components:

-- A game server that manages game rounds, player actions, and scores.
-See [server.py](./server.py).
-- Example player implementations in the [example_players](./example_players) folder:
-  - [risky.py](./example_players/risky.py) – a player favoring risky moves.
-  - [cautious.py](./example_players/cautious.py) – a player with a more cautious strategy.

 ## How to Run

 1. Start the game server: